slackpanos/SlackOnly-Docs/FAQ.md

   * slapt-get is an APT-like package management system for Slackware.
     It aims to emulate Debian's package manager (apt-get) as closely as possible.
-  * Usm unifies various package repositories.
-It also has support for building from source using SlackBuilds.org.

 ## How can you set up these package managers to use SlackOnly repositories?